Gaspar da Cruz

 Gaspar da Cruz (c.
-1520 – 5 February 1570; sometimes also known under an Hispanized version of his name, Gaspar de la Cruz) was a Portuguese Dominican friar born in Évora, who traveled to Asia and wrote one of the first detailed European accounts about China.
+1520 – 5 February 1570; sometimes also known under a hispanicised version of his name, Gaspar de la Cruz) was a Portuguese Dominican friar born in Évora, who traveled to Asia and wrote one of the first detailed European accounts about China.

 Biography

-Gaspar da Cruz was admitted to the Order of Preachers (Dominican order) convent of Azeitão.
-In 1548, along with 10 other friars.
-Gaspar da Cruz embarked for Portuguese India under the orders of Friar Diogo Bermudes, with the purpose of founding a Dominican mission in the East.
-For six years, Cruz remained in Hindustan, probably in Goa, Chaul and Kochi, as his Order had established a settlement there.
-During this time he also visited Portuguese Ceylon.
+Gaspar da Cruz was admitted to the Order of Preachers (Dominican) convent of Azeitão.
+In 1548, along with 10 other friars. he embarked for Portuguese India under the orders of Friar Diogo Bermudes, with the purpose of founding a Dominican mission in the East.
+For six years, Cruz remained in Hindustan, probably in Goa, Chaul and Kochi, as his order had established a settlement there.
+During that time, he also visited Portuguese Ceylon.

-In 1554, Cruz was in Malacca, where he founded a house under his Order, living there until September 1555.
+In 1554, Cruz was in Malacca, where he founded a house under his order and lived there until September 1555.
 He was then shipped to Cambodia.
 Given the failure of the Cambodian mission, in late 1556 Cruz went to Lampacao, a small island in the Guangzhou bay, six leagues north of Shangchuan Island (Sanchão).
-At that time, Lamapacao island was a port for trade with the Chinese.
-At Lampacao, he was able to obtain a permission to go to Guangzhou, and spent a month preaching there.
+At the time, Lamapacao was a port for trade with the Chinese.
+At Lampacao, he obtained permission to go to Guangzhou, and he spent a month preaching there.

 In 1557, Cruz returned to Malacca.

 In 1560, Cruz headed to Hormuz where he gave support to soldiers of the Portuguese fort.
-He probably returned to India about 3 years later, although there are no definite records for this period.
-It is likely that Cruz returned to Portugal in 1565, returning to Lisbon in 1569, where he was documented helping victims of the plague.
-He later returned to his convent in Setúbal where he died of the plague on 5 February 1570.
+He probably returned to India about three years later although there are no definite records for this period.
+It is likely that Cruz returned to Portugal in 1565 and returned to Lisbon in 1569, where he was documented helping victims of the plague.
+He later returned to his convent in Setúbal, where he died of the plague on 5 February 1570.